ytanikin/PRConventionalCommits/README.md

-## Conventional Commit In Pull Requests GitHub Action
+# Conventional Commit In Pull Requests GitHub Action

+## Features

+- Conventional Commit Validation: Checks that the PR title adheres to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
+- Automatic Labeling: Labels the PR based on the task type mentioned in the title.
+Can be disabled.
+- Ticket Number Validation: Optionally checks the provided ticket number format using regular expressions.

-### Overview
+## Overview

 Conventional Commits is a lightweight convention on top of commit messages.
 It provides an easy set of rules for creating an explicit commit history, which makes it easier to write automated tools on top of.
 This convention dovetails with SemVer, by describing the features, fixes, and breaking changes made in commit messages.

-This GitHub Action checks that the PR title adheres to the Conventional Commits specification.
+This GitHub Action checks that the PR title adheres to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) specification.
 If the PR title contains a valid task type and optionally a task number, it labels the PR based on the task type.

 ### Why Conventional Commits?